Azure Event Grid client library for Python

 pip install azure-eventgrid

-• An existing Event Grid topic or domain is required.
+• An existing Event Grid Basic topic or domain, or Event Grid Namespace topic is required.
 You can create the resource using Azure Portal or Azure CLI

 If you use Azure CLI, replace <resource-group-name> and <resource-name> with your own unique names.